Xeronaus/Xeronaus/README.md

 ![GIF](https://github.com/Xeronaus/Xeronaus/blob/main/cat-jojo.gif)

-~Lord Cat 🐈 has acknowledged your existence because you have read this README.md~
+~Lord Cat 🐈 has acknowledged your existence because you have read this README.md 📗~

+~Take this gift 🎁 as your reward~